 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Before you go to Honduras, here are a few tips to help you prepare for the climate and weather, and required vaccinations to get sorted.
+Before you pack your bags for Honduras, here are a few tips to help you prepare for the climate and weather, and required vaccinations to keep you healthy.

 With such a diverse and unadulterated terrain, getting around Honduras can be a challenge.
 Here are a few tips to help you explore Honduras safely.